polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template.md

 ## Prerequisites

-To get started with the node template, you'll need to have the following set up on your development machine first:
+Before getting started, ensure you have done the following:

-- Rust installation - the node template is written in [Rust](https://www.rust-lang.org/){target=\_blank}, so you'll need to have it installed and configured on your system.
-Refer to the [Installation](/develop/parachains/get-started/install-polkadot-sdk){target=\_blank} guide for step-by-step instructions on setting up your development environment
+- Completed the [Install Polkadot SDK Dependencies](/develop/parachains/install-polkadot-sdk/){target=\_blank} guide and successfully installed [Rust](https://www.rust-lang.org/){target=\_blank} and the required packages to set up your development environment

 ## Utility Tools